 A two-year-old girl from Bangkok — nicknamed “Einz” — became the youngest person in the world to undergo cryo-preservation.
-After her death from brain cancer, her family stores her remains in an American lab.
-Her head and brain now rest inside a tank in Arizona.
+After her death from brain cancer, her family stores her remains in an American lab – inside a tank in Arizona.
 Hope Frozen follows the family who made this unorthodox decision.
 The girl’s father, a laser scientist, yearns to give Einz the opportunity to experience a rebirth inside a regenerated body.
 He instills this dream inside his son, a 15-year-old whiz kid named Matrix, who wants to be a part of reviving his little sister.
 But what the boy later discovers will rattle the family’s radical hope in science.

 Pailin Wedel is a Thai-American journalist and filmmaker who grew up in Asia.
-She founded 2050 Productions in 2017.
-She works on documentaries that focus themes of faith, trauma and the clash between the East and the West.
-Hope Frozen is her first feature-length documentary film.
-Aside from her television work with channels such as Al Jazeera English and Bloomberg, she also films pieces for The New York Times, National Geographic and Monocle.
-Before she created 2050 Productions, she was the Asia Interactive producer for the Associated Press, where she directed online interactive coverage for the region.
+Wedel founded 2050 Productions in 2017.
+Her docs focus on themes of faith, trauma and the clash between the East and the West.
+Hope Frozen is her debut documentary feature.
+Wedel works with Al Jazeera English, Bloomberg, The New York Times, National Geographic, and Monocle.
+Wedel was formerly the Asia Interactive producer for the Associated Press.
 She began her career as a photojournalist at newspapers.

 Ava in the End